 Encouraging migrants to cross the English Channel from France in dinghies is about as “moral” as setting off a bomb in a doggy daycare centre.

-Let’s imagine that a family with young children have fled conflict in Syria.
+Let’s imagine for a moment that a family with young children have fled conflict in Syria.
 They’ve made their way all across Europe and found themselves at Calais in France.

 Good for them – they’re out of Syria.
 Their main aim was to seek safety, and who is to deny them that?
 But there’s one snag.

 They’ve succeeded in seeking safety.
 But do you know one place that isn’t safe?
-The English Channel – sitting on a flimsy dinghy provided by people trafficking criminals!
+The English Channel – whilst sitting on a flimsy dinghy provided by people trafficking criminals.